KingPungy/csvToTab_DECiM/README.md

 This guide will help you set up and run the CSV Converter DECiM script on your local machine.

 ### Prerequisites
-You can use the included `.venv` file, which already has the necessary dependencies installed. from the release page.
+You can use the included `.venv` file, which already has the necessary dependencies installed.
+From the [Releases page](https://github.com/KingPungy/csvToTab_DECiM/releases).

 - **Python**: Ensure you have Python installed on your machine.
 The version used to develop the script is Python 3.11.9.
 You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/).
 - once you have python installed, you can run the `setup.bat` file to setup the `.venv` and install the required dependencies.